C24IO/aws-sagemaker-build/README.md

 npm install npm@latest
 npm run up

+Then -

+npm up
+npm run up

 create S3 bucket and then change - "templateBucket":"aws-sagemaker-build-prod"

+## How to trigger once failed

+Publish to SageBuild-prod-5-LaunchTopic-L58BN413WO9X - any message

 ## Todo

-1) Remove need for npm to create a cloudformation tempalte
+1) Remove need for npm to create a CloudFormation Template
-2) Can we have a cloudformation template directly?
+2) Can we have a CloudFormation Template directly?
 3) Move from npm to Go/Python?
 4) Drive this using a frontend like Hortonworks Cloudbreak?
-5) Possiblity to move to Jenkins or integrate other CI/CD?
+5) Possibility to move to Jenkins or integrate other CI/CD?
 6) Model versioning?
 7) Data versioning?
 8) Keep up with velocity of changes of SM Platform?